coltenappleby/ruby-oo-practice-flatiron-zoo-exercise/README.md

 X - `Animal#species` should return the species of the animal.
 X - `Animal.all` should return an array of all the animal instances.
 X - `Animal#zoo` should return the zoo instance that the instance belongs to.
-- `Animal.find_by_species` should take in an animal's species as an argument and return an array of all the animals, which are of that species.
+X - `Animal.find_by_species` should take in an animal's species as an argument and return an array of all the animals, which are of that species.

 There are no `rspec` files, so it's up to you to test your code within the `run.rb` file.